mbrandt00/mbrandt00/README.md

 <h1> Welcome to my GitHub! 👋 </h1>

   I am a backend engineer who loves working on all kinds of new projects.
 My current passion project is creating a fully automated blinds/humidifer system based on a Rasberry Pi to keep my beloved piano in tune no matter changing weather conditions.
-When I am not practicing piano, you'll find me exploring Denver, playing tennis, watching movies, or listening to music (check out what I've been listening to recently on [Last.fm](https://www.last.fm/user/mballa000).
+When I am not practicing piano, you'll find me exploring Denver, playing tennis, watching movies, or listening to music.
 I am a passionate, driven developer and would love to connect and chat with everyone!

 <h3 align = "center"> 📫 Reach me with <a href = "https://calendly.com/msbrandt00/30min"> Calendly </a> and <a href="mailto:msbrandt00@gmail.com">Email</a>
  </h3>